budgiedownunder/maze/src/docfx/README.md

 This will generate the documentation under the `_site` sub-directory.

 ## Viewing
-To generate and view `HTML` documentation, run the following from the `docfx` directory:
+To view `HTML` documentation after building, run the following from the `docfx` directory:

 Windows:
 ```
-copy_files.bat
-docfx docfx.json --serve
+serve.bat
 ```

 Linux/macOS: